 Grow Nova Scotia

-GROW Nova Scotia: School Food is a new project created by Agri-Futures NS with a vision of a creating a Collective Impact initiative, representing all parts of the school food system, working together to increase local and healthy food in schools.
+GROW Nova Scotia: School Food is a project with a vision of a creating a Collective Impact initiative, representing all parts of the school food system, working together to increase local and healthy food in schools.

 Local and healthy food choices start from a young age and have the potential to benefit a person’s health, education and long term rural economic sustainability.
 The Coalition for Healthy School food states, a student who has a meal every school day has a higher chance of graduating and estimates that each 1% increase in graduation rates could result in a $7.7 billion savings per year in Canada since high school graduates earn higher salaries, pay more taxes, have lower healthcare costs, are less likely to encounter the justice system, and are less dependent on social assistance.